Walmart Financial Analysis

 Analysis of the financial statement indicates the importance of information technology to Walmart as it intends to invest over US$ 1 billion in e-commerce initiatives in the year 2017 to improve its technology capacity (Walmart 2016).
-In an imperfect market, information technology is considered as the cornerstone of the modern businesses success as it drives critical innovations, increases organization efficiency and reduces the cost of operations.
+In an imperfect market, information technology is considered the cornerstone of modern businesses success as it drives critical innovations, increases organization efficiency, and reduces the cost of operations.
 An imperfect market is characterized by the ability of the sellers and buyers to influence production and price.
-As such, Walmart can be considered operate in an imperfect market as it significantly controls the price at which its products are offered to the customers.
+As such, Walmart can be considered to operate in an imperfect market as it significantly controls the price at which its products are offered to the customers.
 For example, Walmart fixes its prices lower than the price of the competitors which is made possible by the use of information technology in almost all its operations.
-Thus, information technology is a critical driver for Walmart as its use significantly reduces the operation costs thus enabling the company to offer products at lower prices and acts as a source of Walmart competitive advantage.
+Thus, information technology is a critical driver for Walmart as its use significantly reduces the operation costs thus enabling the company to offer products at lower prices and acts as a source of Walmart’s competitive advantage.

 Additionally, Walmart operations and investment in countries other than the United States exposes the company to foreign currency exchange fluctuations and thus, exposing it to increased foreign exchange risk.
 Analysis of the Walmart financial statement indicates that the foreign exchange fluctuations in the year 2016 in countries like Chile, Japan, Canada, UK, and Mexico were the primary cause of the company net loss of US$4.7 billion (Walmart 2016).
 As such, the political factors have a significant impact on the company operations and profitability.